Proximal Policy Optimization with Graph Neural Networks for Optimal Power Flow: Performance evaluation

 \subsection{Experimental Results}

-Once the training has been done and the best combination of hyperparameters, network design and reward modelling has been chosen, the best checkpoint of the model is selected to infer \acrshort{opf} in different networks.
+Once the training has been done and the best combination of hyperparameters, network design and reward modelling has been chosen, the best checkpoint of the model is selected to compute \acrshort{opf} in different networks.
+To validate our solution, we use the deviation of the cost concerning the minimum cost, the one obtained with the \acrshort{acopf} (\%DRL+OPF perf. in \autoref{test_load1} - \autoref{test_edges}).
+We compare it with the cost deviation obtained with \acrshort{dcopf} (\%DCOPF perf in \autoref{test_load1} - \autoref{test_edges}).
+We compute the ratio between these two deviations.
+We calculate the improvement ratio by dividing the first value by the second, which reflects the enhancement over the \acrshort{dcopf}.

-To validate the solution obtained with our method, we use the deviation of the cost with respect to the minimum cost, the one obtained with the \acrshort{opf}.
-We compare that cost deviation with the cost deviation obtained when solving the same power grid casuistry with \acrshort{dcopf}.
-We also use the convergence ratio as the proportion of solutions that do not respect the physical constraints with respect to the number of solutions that are evaluated.
-Once the model is loaded, only the actor part interests us in the evaluation.
-During $T$ steps of an episode, the actions sampled from the probability distribution obtained from the actor for each state of the network is executed.
+Once the model is trained, only the actor part is used in the evaluation.
+During $T$ steps of an episode, the actions sampled from the probability distribution obtained from the actor for each state of the network are executed.
 Finally, the mean cost of the best ten evaluations is measured, as well as the convergence of the problem.
 We evaluate $100$ times for each test case.
-We vary the network loads.
-In Tables \ref{test_load1} - \ref{test_edges}, it is highlighted between the deviation in \% of our solution with respect to the \acrshort{opf}'s one and the deviation obtained by the \acrshort{dcopf}, the lowest for each test.
+In \autoref{test_load1} - \autoref{test_edges}, it is highlighted between the deviation in \% of our solution concerning the \acrshort{opf}'s one and the deviation obtained by the \acrshort{dcopf}.
+We also assess the convergence and physical feasibility of our solution, finding that it was feasible in the majority of cases.

-First, all network loads are varied by multiplying their value by a random number between a value less than 1 and a value more than 1 (Table \ref{test_load1}).
-Each row in the table is a test in which the name specifies the upper and lower percentages by which all loads have been varied.
+First, all network loads are varied by multiplying their value by a random number between a value less than 1 and a value higher than 1 (\autoref{test_load1}).
+Each row in the table is a test in which the name specifies the upper and lower percentages by which loads have been varied.
 In all tests, performance with our method is better with ratios of up to 1.30.